 The first step you should take when notifying them is sending out your invitations, which you can do in the traditional way by sending postcards or letters through the mail to your guest’s address.
 Alternatively, you can also send them email postcards through their email or also social media.
 You should not include a lot of information in your postcard in order not to overwhelm the reader however you need to mention clearly either in the title or as the main heading that this is for example ‘an adult only wedding’ which will lay out the rules pretty clearly to the parents.

-If you are going to add any exceptions to your no children rule then it is recommended that you also make them clear in your invitation in order not to upset any parents who find out that they didn’t bring their children while other parents did.
+If you are going to add any exceptions to your no children rule then it is recommended that you also make them clear in your invitation in order not to upset any parents who find out that they didn’t bring their kids while other parents did.

 You should not be scared of annoying a few people by not letting them take their children to your wedding as first of all they should be pleased that they were invited to your wedding in the first place as well as if they really want to come to your special day, finding someone to babysit their child for a few hours will not be a massive sacrifice.